CenturyLinkCloud/PublicKB/Release Notes/2015-11-03-cloud-platform-release-notes.md

     ![Runner Web Diagram](../images/2015-11-03_runner-diagram-web-releasenotes.jpg)

   * __Runner Job Service.__ The Job Service is the primary component of the Runner product.
 Users can create, modify, and execute jobs at anytime.
-The Job Service accepts a payload the references a playbook [CONSIDER EXPLAINING PLAYBOOK] to be used, whether that is using a public GitHub repository or private (GitHub credentials required), as well as other information like login or bearer token, environments, and so on.
+The Job Service accepts a payload the references a playbook to be used, whether that is using a public GitHub repository or private (GitHub credentials required), as well as other information like login or bearer token, environments, and so on.

   * __Runner SSH Service.__ The SSH Service supports Key Pair management within CenturyLink Cloud.
 Users can create, retrieve, deploy, and import Key Pairs, as well a remove or "undeploy."
 The SSH Service can be used as a standalone feature as well.